projectcalico/calico/master/networking/dual-stack.md

 ### Value

-Communication over IPv6 is increasingly desirable, and the natural approach for cluster pods is to be IPv6-native themselves, as well as still supporting IPv4.
+Communication over IPv6 is increasingly desirable, and the natural approach for cluster pods is to be IPv6-native themselves, while still supporting IPv4.
 Native support for both IPv4 and IPv6 is known as "dual stack", and Kubernetes has alpha-level support for this in versions 1.16 and 1.17.

 ### Features